 Alexis Chavez (M.S., School of Natural Resources) received the Peace River Audubon Society Scholarship for Environmental Studies for use in fall 2020.

-The American Society of Agricultural and Biological Engineers announced that the Council for Resilience Education founded by Nebraska students will receive an Educational Aids Blue Ribbon at the ASABE international meeting July 12 for educational materials they created about ecological resilience.
-NRT students receiving recognition are Alison Ludwig, Julie Fowler, Conor Barnes, Dominic Cristiano, Katharine Hogan, Jessica Johnson, Daniel Morales, and Rubi Quiñones.
+The American Society of Agricultural and Biological Engineers awarded the Council for Resilience Education founded by Nebraska students an Educational Aids Blue Ribbon at the ASABE international meeting July 12 for educational materials they created about ecological resilience.
+NRT students receiving recognition were Alison Ludwig, Julie Fowler, Conor Barnes, Dominic Cristiano, Katharine Hogan, Jessica Johnson, Daniel Morales, and Rubi Quiñones.
+Professor Dirac Twidwell advises the council.
 The Educational Aids Blue Ribbon Awards Competition promotes excellence in informational materials contributing to the understanding of agricultural and biological engineering subjects outside of the traditional classroom setting.

 Alison Ludwig (M.S., Department of Agronomy and Horticulture) received an Arthur William Sampson Fellowship to continue her research in range or pasture ecology and management in 2020-2021.
 The Department of Agronomy and Horticulture announced the award online on May 26.